 Step one: Taking power as a Revel: Read “The Power of Desire“)

 Step two: Make the milonga your own.
 Start to Mark so that you decide if there’s any man in the room more interesting than your own dance.
-Get together with a girlfriend and do our free course, “The Milonguera Mark”.
-It’s designed to get you comfortable dancing in a milonga in less than two months.
+You can understand tango.
+Take responsibility for your experience with our MasterCourse.

 Step three: Stop waiting for partners and start building them (see the box below).